gammastream/scully-plugins/projects/scully-plugin-regex/README.md

 This `postRenderer` plugin for [Scully](http://scully.io/) will apply the configured regex replacements to your Scully rendered HTML.

+*Version 2.0.0 introduces breaking changes in the way the plugin is configured.
+It allows for a bit of decoupling from the main ScullyConfig*

 ## Installation

-To install this library with `npm` run
+To install this library with `npm` run:

 ```
 $ npm install @gammastream/scully-plugin-regex --save-dev